imbhargav5/rooks/README.md

 *   [use-did-mount](https://react-hooks.org/docs/use-did-mount) - A React hooks package for componentDidMount
 *   [use-did-update](https://react-hooks.org/docs/use-did-update) - componentDidUpdate hook for react
 *   [use-effect-once-when](https://react-hooks.org/docs/use-effect-once-when) - Runs a callback effect atmost one time when a condition becomes true
+*   [use-event-listener-ref](https://react-hooks.org/docs/use-event-listener-ref) - A react hook to add an event listener to a ref
 *   [use-fork-ref](https://react-hooks.org/docs/use-fork-ref) - A hook that can combine two refs(mutable or callbackRefs) into a single callbackRef
 *   [use-fresh-ref](https://react-hooks.org/docs/use-fresh-ref) - Avoid stale state in callbacks with this hook.
 Auto updates values using a ref.
 *   [use-fresh-tick](https://react-hooks.org/docs/use-fresh-tick) - Like use-fresh-ref but specifically for functions